14 minute read time

 If your email contains multiple pieces of content (like a newsletter, for instance), then testing different pieces of content as the subject line can be a great way to improve your email open rates and learn what kind of content resonates with your audience.

 BuzzFeed does an excellent job of this in their newsletters.

 Each newsletter BuzzFeed sends contains multiple pieces of content, and they A/B test featuring different content pieces in the subject line to see which drives the most opens.

 Next time you’re writing a subject line for your email newsletter, consider testing different pieces of content in the subject line to increase the number of opens your campaign receives.

 According to our own study on Power Words in Email Subject Lines, the subscriber’s name is the single most impactful word you can add to your subject line, increasing opens by over 14%.

-The only way to know is to A/B test it on one of your upcoming campaigns.
+Find out if this same strategy would work for your own brand and subscriber base by A/B testing it on one of your upcoming campaigns.
 If you have your subscriber’s name stored in your email list, consider adding it to the subject line of your next campaign to see if it drives increased opens and clicks for your business.

 Research shows that the human brain processes visuals 60,000 times faster than text, which means using images in your email campaigns can be a powerful way to get your message across.

 Bank of Tennessee knows this well and uses images effectively in their customer campaigns.

 Alongside the copy informing subscribers of the new mobile deposit features, they include beautifully designed visuals that show the feature in action and make it easy for subscribers to understand what the new mobile app can do.